Cairn Rescue - Cairns In Need Registered charity No 803599

 Cairn Terriers in Need of Rehoming - Can You help?

-CTRF currently has two male Cairn Terriers in need of a new home, details below.
+CTRF currently has one male Cairn Terrier in need of a new home, details below.

 Some other recently re-homed dogs that are currently undergoing trials with new owners are kept on display until this period is finalised.
 Please note that any dogs featured here & held with other rescue organisations are not the responsibility of CTRF but with the rescue organisation concerned, and are merely advertised here to help Cairns in need.